Three Top Stories from Home and Away

 NATIONWIDE – Ganja Game

 Mainstream marijuana looks to receive a huge U.S. boost.
 Recreational marijuana sales will launch in three states next year, including California.
+Strains such as grimace og will be available to purchase from many legal sellers of marijuana as soon recreational marijuana becomes fully legalized.

 CNN reports the move to not only require stockpiling marijuana, but negotiating hurdles on the state and local level for licensing, zoning, taxation and other issues.
 California is aiming to open retail marijuana stores by January 1, Massachusetts and Maine plan to open stores next summer.